This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 Simply measure the size of the game board and find a frame that fits that size.

-Then place the board in the frame to display it, while also placing all the piece and instructions inside behind the game board for later use.
+Then place the board in the frame to display it, while also placing all the pieces and instructions inside behind the game board for later use.

 If you found these storage ideas for board games helpful – pin these ideas for later!